-The Company provides professional services and technology-based solutions to government and commercial clients, including management, marketing, technology, and policy consulting and implementation services, in the areas of: energy, environment, and infrastructure; health, education and social programs; safety and security; and consumer and financial services.
-The Company offers a full range of services to these clients throughout the entire life cycle of a policy, program, project, or initiative, from research and analysis, and assessment and advice to design and implementation of programs and technology-based solutions, and the provision of engagement services and programs.
+The Company provides professional services and technology-based solutions to government and commercial clients, including management, marketing, technology, and policy consulting and implementation services, in our four key client markets: energy, environment, and infrastructure; health, education, and social programs; safety and security; and consumer and financial services.
+The Company offers a full range of services to these clients throughout the entire life cycle of a policy, program, project, or initiative.
+Our primary services include: advisory services, program implementation services, analytics services, digital services, and engagement services.